 If you checked the calculation with a calculator, you would see that the answers have more digits and this is where we are limited to not having as many numbers as we see.
 Recall the rules for rounding off to the correct number of significant figures.
-The number is rounded down if the one to the left is four or less, and we round up if the digit on the left is five or more.
+The number is rounded down if the one to the right is four or less, and we round up if the next digit is five or more.

-For example, in the multiplication above the exact answer is 17.75845, however, we round it to 3 significant figures according to the number 8.65.
-This means the 7 needs to be rounded up because of the 5 next to it:
+For example, in the multiplication above the exact answer is 17.75845, however, we round it to 3 significant figures according to the number 8.65 which has three significant figures, while 2.053 has four significant figures.
+This means the 17.75845 needs to be rounded up because of the 5 next to it:

 Significant Figures in Addition and Subtraction

 When doing addition or subtraction, the answer carries the same number of decimal places as the number with the fewest decimal places.
 Don’t forget to apply the same rules for rounding off as well.

 What if one or all the numbers do not have decimal places?

 How do we determine the correct number of significant figures in an addition or subtraction when there is no decimal place?

 Remember, the whole idea of rounding off is to drop the insignificant digits.
 These are all the digits to the right of the last significant digit.

 For example, what is the answer to 23 – 14.6?
 23 does not have a decimal place, which means the 3 is the last significant figure, and all the digits after it should be dropped following the rules for rounding off.

 The calculator gives 8.4, however, we round it to 8 with no decimal place because the number with the least number of decimal places (23) has none.